What are the Procedures for Examination and Cross-Examination of Witnesses under the Bharatiya Sakshya Adhiniyam (BSA)

 Section 148 permits witnesses to be cross-examined on prior written statements relevant to the case.
 However, if these statements are used to contradict the witness, their attention must first be directed to the specific portions being questioned.

-Landmark Judgments Shaping Examination and Cross-Examination
+Landmark Judgments Shaping Examination and Cross-ExaminationÂ

 Nandini Satpathy v.
 P.L.
-Dani: This case underscored the importance of protecting witnesses from coercion and ensuring their testimonies are voluntary and truthful.
+Dani: This case underscored the importance of protecting witnesses from coercion and ensuring their testimonies are voluntary and truthful.Â

 State of Rajasthan v.
-Ani: The judgment highlighted the significance of cross-examination in verifying the credibility of witness statements.
+Ani: The judgment highlighted the significance of cross-examination in verifying the credibility of witness statements.Â

 Kartar Singh v.
-State of Punjab: The court elaborated on the admissibility of evidence collected during examination-in-chief and cross-examination.
+State of Punjab: The court elaborated on the admissibility of evidence collected during examination-in-chief and cross-examination.Â

 Raghunandan v.
-Emperor: This case emphasized ethical conduct and adherence to procedural safeguards during witness examination.
+Emperor: This case emphasized ethical conduct and adherence to procedural safeguards during witness examination.Â

 Role of the Judge in Examination and Cross-Examination

 Under Section 141, judges have the authority to determine the admissibility of evidence.
 Additionally, Section 146 empowers judges to intervene during questioning to maintain fairness and decorum.
+Judges play a crucial role in ensuring that the examination process adheres to legal standards and protects the rights of witnesses.

 Rights and Responsibilities of Witnesses